 Father Michael ran the carriage shop; son Edward ran the shoeing shop.
 Edward would later remember that a shoer’s busy season was spring, when the weather warmed and mules that pulled ice wagons were back on the street in those days before refrigeration.
 Horses and mules that worked on cobbled, paved, or bricked streets in the city required shoeing about once a month, Edward said.
 Turn-around time for shoeing was about thirty minutes.
 The charge for shoeing a horse was one dollar before World War I. The war brought shortages and price hikes, and the charge doubled, Edward remembered.

 The blacksmithing business was good.
 In 1909 Michael Eitelman had this stone house on College Avenue in Fairmount built by his son-in-law, stonemason Andrew Gilchrist (see Part 2).
 Ah, but those are not real rusticated stones.
 Stonemason Gilchrist also cast concrete as simulated stone.

 Son Edward lived next door.
 As his business and his family expanded, so did his house.

 When Michael Eitelman retired, son Edward (pictured) continued the business.
-He closed the shop in 1926 but found that he couldn’t walk away from the anvil entirely: He continued to be in demand to advise veterinarians and to shoe racehorses until his death in 1961.
+He closed the shop in the late 1920s but found that he couldn’t walk away from the anvil entirely: He continued to be in demand to advise veterinarians and to shoe racehorses until his death on January 24, 1961.

-After Edward closed the blacksmith shop on Vickery, the building was razed, and another business built a building on the site.
+After Edward closed the blacksmith shop on Vickery Boulevard, the building was razed, and another business built a building on the site.
 Years later that business renovated its cafeteria.
 During the renovation workers unearthed these rusted relics of Eitelman & Son blacksmith shop.

-That business was Williamson-Dickie, whose corporate logo, fittingly, has a horseshoe.
+That business was Williamson-Dickie, whose corporate logo, fittingly, features a horseshoe.

-My thanks to Jay Eitelman for photos and information about his family’s men of steel.
+(Thanks to Jay Eitelman for photos and information about his family’s men of steel.)